 Will I be able to behave in an offensive, disruptive or illegal manner at the field school?
 To be honest, no one ever asks this question; however, it’s an important topic that needs to be discussed up front.
 For nearly all students, the ability to participate in an archaeology field school at a great site, set in a beautiful and rugged environment is a grand adventure that they will remember fondly for the rest of their lives.
 These students focus on the task at hand—learning contemporary field methods and concepts in the pursuit of archaeological knowledge—and revel in the new experience of living and working well with others in a field setting.
 Although students of this type come from all corners of our nation (and sometimes from beyond), they all share similar traits: they are respectful of others, they are polite and patient in their interpersonal interactions, and they do not engage in offensive, disruptive or illegal behaviors while participating on the field school.
 To be clear as to what these behaviors entail and how sanctions may be applied read the document at this link: https://studentlife.oregonstate.edu/sites/studentlife.oregonstate.edu/files/edited_code_of_student_conduct.pdf

+Students demonstrating significant behavioral problems at any time will be removed from the field school.
+Students performing illegal behaviors will be reported and turned over to local law enforcement agencies.
 Everyone deserves to work and learn in a productive, professional setting and the nature of our work demands a high level of performance from participants.
-Working at the Cooper’s Ferry site is a privilege, not a right.
-Because we are guests in the local community, your actions reflect upon our project and OSU as well.
-Students demonstrating significant behavioral problems at any time during the field school session will be removed from the field school.
-Students performing illegal behaviors will be reported and turned over to local law enforcement agencies.
+Working at the Silvies Case site is a privilege, not a right.
+Because we are guests on the Silvies River Ranch and in the local community, your actions reflect upon our project and OSU as well.